Mestway/SWIN-Project/README.md

-This is an implementation of Java Update Calculus based on polyglot-1.3.5 with JL5 extension.
+This is an implementation of SWIN adaptation framework  based on polyglot-1.3.5 with JL5 extension.

 Build
 =====================================================================